Audi-Un-Autre/TheTranslators/README.md

 ahem.

 Well, introducing magical Monsieur and superb Seonsaengnim !
 The French and Korean bots.
 These two take Google's Translation API and translate words!
-Yes ... words like people, place, and things.
+Yes ... words like people, places, and things.
 And sentences.
 That, too.

 # Inspiration